LianzheWang/Active-Gradual-Domain-Adaptation-Dataset-and-Approach/README.md

 root/data/EVIS_40/..
 ```

-In the notebook Active_Gradual_Domain_Adaptation_EVIS.ipynb , We aer able to replicate our experiment results from the paper.
+In the notebook Active_Gradual_Domain_Adaptation_EVIS.ipynb , We are able to replicate our experiment results in the paper.

 Specificly, the following things have been done in the notebook: